Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 - Gladys O’Shane: Aboriginal and Torres Strait Islander Rights Advocate

-Tom Pyne had worked as a wood machinist for Queensland Rail, a car salesman for Advanx Toyota, and as a builder to fill in the gaps.
+Tom Pyne of Edmonton (Queensland) had worked as a wood machinist for Queensland Rail, a car salesman for Advanx Toyota, and as a builder to fill in the gaps.
 In 1978 he decided to try his hand at private enterprise.
+Consequently, our family embarked on the adventure with him.

 There were two petrol stations in Edmonton owned by George Lee: one at the south end he ran, and one at the north end leased to his brother Dennis.
 The brothers came to Australia from China many years previously.
 However, by the end of the 1970s Dennis decided that he wanted to move to Sydney.